-and partic and participant loans are authorized and approved and then processed completely and accurately.
-Control Number Description of Controls Tests of Operating Effectiveness Results 2.10 Plan participants complete a Standard Investment Election Form that is communicated to BPAS for transaction processing.
+and pa articipant loans are authorized a and approved and then processed complet tely and accurately.
+BPAS's Control Tests of Controls Results 2.9 Qualified employee additions to existing plans are communicated when participant information is received through census data communicated from the plan sponsor.
+The submitted participant addition is then uploaded into OmniDC during the contribution processing cycle.
+Inspected plan addition request documentation and screenshots from plan detail screens in OmniDC for a sample of new participants to determine if participant information was communicated through census data provided by plan sponsors and the submitted participant additions were entered accurately into OmniDC.
+No exceptions noted.
+2.10 Plan participants complete a Standard Investment Election Form that is communicated to BPAS for transaction processing.
 Transactions are then entered by a Processor and independently reviewed by another Processor.
 Inspected the Standard Investment Election Form and investment election transaction review documentation for a sample of new investment election transactions to determine if the Standard Investment Election Form was completed by the applicant and an independent review was performed by another Processor.
 No exceptions noted.
 2.11 Traditional participant loans are requested through the completion of a standard Loan Request Form.
 All requests are reviewed by a Participant Services Representative or a Distribution Specialist to determine if they were accurately completed and then entered within BPAS systems.
 Inspected the loan request form and loan review documentation for a sample of traditional participant loans to determine if a loan request form was completed by the applicant and the traditional participant loan was reviewed for accuracy by a Plan Consultant or Distribution Specialist.
 No exceptions noted.
 2.12 Participant loans through the MyPlanLoan program are requested and automatically permitted based on plan terms through the BPAS website.
 Inspected system screenshots and other related supporting documentation for a sample of MyPlanLoan loans to determine if the participant's plan allowed MyPlanLoan loans and that the requested loan amount agreed to the balance loaned to the participant.
 No exceptions noted.